 Her head filled with piles of paperwork, ink pens, and drudgery as she toiled at her desk.
 Even during her lunch break — sitting on the back stairs forcing down a dry vending-machine sandwich — papers slogged their way across her mind.
-At quitting time, she scooped up her car keys and all-but-skipped to the car for the drive home.
+When it was finally quitting time, she scooped up her car keys and all-but-skipped to the car for the drive home.

-A half an hour later, still in her work clothes, she stood in the garden with her eyes shut tight.
+A half an hour later, the rush hour traffic behind her, she stood in the garden still in her work clothes, with her eyes shut tight.
 She smelled the outdoor smells, the flower scents, the musty-funny smell of the cucumber vines.
 Home, she thought.

 She lingered.
 Occasionally, she knelt and pulled a weed or errant blades of grass threatening to encroach on her blossoming plants.
 Listening to the wind and bird song, she only headed for the house when crickets and night frogs began.

 On her way to the door, she plucked two cucumbers and a handful of pink-ripe cherry tomatoes.
 Inside, she gave them a quick rinse.
 Grabbing a clean plate from the dishwasher, she dropped her day’s harvest onto it and chose one of the sharper knives from the drawer.
 She sliced quickly, shook salt liberally over them, and wolfed the pieces down without using a fork.